slinkp/inheritance_talk/slides.rst

 .. note::

   Hence, Sisyphus.
 We are never going to be done pushing the design rock up the hill.
 Or the kitten up the slide.
+Eternal vigilance is the price of, not just liberty, but also agile design.

 ----